davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

     apt install sudo

-really there is no difference between doing apt-get and apt, the apt command is a shell front end for APT (Advanced Packaging Tool), APT contains apt-get/cache and other utilities.
+really there is no difference between doing apt-get and apt, the apt command is a shell front end for APT (Advanced Packaging Tool)

 so the command apt brings all thoses under a nice little package 📦️